Tanjay: Explorations

+When it officially shifted from Tanay to Tanjay is not exactly known, but may have started as a typographical error on an official document sometime in the 18th century.

-From these few parishes along the coast, the priests administered the sacraments to the people in the hinterlands and served as mission to the wandering Malays, converting them to Christianity.
+From these few parishes along the coast, the priests administered the sacraments to the people in the hinterlands and served as mission to the wandering locals, converting them to Christianity.
 Evangelization began very slowly because of the great distance over hills from one hut to another.

-By 1587, the Augustinians had almost abandoned all missions in Oriental Negros due to lack of manpower.
+By 1587, the Augustinians had almost abandoned all missions in Negros due to lack of manpower.
 Evidence, however, points to a secular priest in charge of the Parish of Tanjay before 1602.
 It was in 1600 that these missions regained pastoral attention when the Jesuits were assigned in Negros.
 The first priest of Tanjay, Fray Diego Ferreira, was appointed in 1589.
-Tanjay parish, under the patronage of St. James the greater is the oldest in the Oriental coasts.
+Tanjay parish, under the patronage of St. James the greater is the oldest in the Orient.

+Where the current cuartel municipal (city gaol) and police station is currently situated was the house of a certain Ponciano Agir, one of the principales of the town, who mortgaged the house to a certain Gerónimo de Villegas, a peninsular Spaniard engineer sometime in 1884, who then paid Ponciano Agir an extra 1,341 pesos oro to finalise the sale on the 19th of February of 1886.
+But during the term of the mortgage, it was leased out to the Spanish government as the headquarters of the Guardia Civil command in Tanjay and its arrabales of Amblán, Ayuquitán, and Pamplona.